California Equal Suffrage Association

-The California Equal Suffrage Association was a political organization in the state of California with the intended goal of passing women's suffrage.
+The California Equal Suffrage Association (CESA) was a political organization in the state of California with the intended goal of passing women's suffrage.

 Founding

 In 1870 the California State Woman Suffrage Society or California Woman Suffrage Association was founded by Laura de Force Gordon.
 The California Woman Suffrage Association changed its name from California Woman Suffrage Association to California Equal Suffrage Association in 1896 to appeal to male sympathisers.

 The California Equal Suffrage Association (CESA) was headquartered in northern California and was founded by suffragist Elizabeth Lowe Watson.
 It was incorporated in 1904.
 The original name of the organization was The California Woman's Suffrage Association.
 Part of the reason for rebranding the organization was to reach out to men for support of the suffrage cause.
 The CESA would actively seek out the support of men.
 Activists affiliated with this organization lobbied for women's suffrage from automobiles and produced goods for purchase such as playing cards and postcards.